Skip to main content

 }

-1. Other OAuth 2.0 grant types are not supported at the moment.
+1. Other OAuth 2.0 grant types are not currently supported.

 2. DataGrail does not require implementation of authorization scopes at the moment.
 If you implement them, ensure that the appropriate scopes are attached to the token grant.